Run (Snow Patrol song): Music video

 The music video for "Run" was filmed in September 2003, in a remote area of the county of Kent.
 It was directed by Paul Gore, produced by Suzie Morton through the company Flynn Productions, photographed by Ben Smithard, and edited by Tony Kearns, and it premiered in October 2003.
 During filming, people from the area called the police, because they noticed several red distress flares were used at night, which were those Snow Patrol members used.

 The video starts with Lightbody, who wears a dark coat, a grey polo neck sweater, and trousers.
 He sings as he pushes an old motorcycle across a farmer's field at dusk.
 As darkness falls, he abandons the bike and enters a wood.
 He walks through it, until he descends a short hill and stays in a stream.
 As the chorus begins, Lightbody lights a distress firelight, he moves it in circles as he sings.
 In a bridge behind him, two members from Snow Patrol light two flares and move them as well.
 When the chorus ends, Lighbody throws his flare to the water, in which it continues shining.
 Lightbody returns to the forest and he sings while he walks.
 Later, he ascends to a plain, where another two members ignite two distress firelights as the second verse ends.
 With the flares, they run and move them in circles, and then, they throw them to each other.
 Nathan Connolly, who wears a grey hoodie, appears riding the motorcycle Lightbody dumped.
 He drives it in zigzag with the other men.
 As the video ends, he goes to the stream, where the motorbike starts to throw smoke; Connolly gets off it, and it fires.
 The burning bike rolls downhill and it falls into the stream, where it sinks, with the fire being extinguished.

 An unreleased music video directed by Mark Pellington was uploaded to his Vimeo.

 Usage in other media

 "Run" appeared in various television programs and films including One Tree Hill, Life as We Know It, Cold Case, Rescue Me, Doctor Who Confidential, Jericho, Mad Dogs and Bates Motel.

 Katharine McPhee performed the song in the Smash episode "Publicity".

 The song was included in the soundtrack to the film The Chumscrubber and the Top Gear compilation album The Ultimate Driving Experience.

 The song was also used in a trailer for the 2006 action-adventure drama film The Guardian.

+In 2024, the Leona Lewis cover of "Run" was featured in the spy action thriller Argylle.